You are here

 When Elizabeth and her husband, actor and director Paul Michael Glaser, tried to get treatment for Ariel, they found out that the only drugs available were for adults.
 The drug companies and health agencies did not know that HIV was prevalent among children.
 61 Ariel died as a result of AIDS in 1988.

 Elizabeth decided to help other children with HIV and, with two friends, established the Pediatric AIDS Foundation.
 The Foundation has helped to raise money for basic HIV research and has been dedicated in supporting prevention and treatment programmes.

 In 1994 Elizabeth passed away from AIDS-related illnesses and the foundation was renamed the Elizabeth Glaser Pediatric AIDS Foundation.
 Today, the foundation continues its influential work around the world.

-A few weeks later, Gugu’s neighbours beat her to death.
+A few weeks later, Gugu was beaten so badly by her neighbours that she died.
 They had accused Gugu of ‘shaming’ their community by revealing her HIV status.
-The attack highlighted the extent of the stigmatisation and rejection of HIV positive people and caused outrage across the world.
+The attack highlighted the extent of the stigmatisation and rejection of HIV-positive people and caused outrage across the world.

 Across the world today, many people living with HIV and AIDS are still facing violent discrimination because of their status.
 Education and public awareness are crucial in preventing any further horrific attacks.

 Rebekka Armstrong grew up in a desert town, three hours north of Los Angeles in the USA.
 At 18, she moved to LA and got a job modelling swimwear and lingerie.
 In 1986 she was Playboy’s Miss September.
 At 22, after suffering from extreme tiredness, Rebekka had a routine health check, within which she had an HIV test.
 Much to her surprise, it came back positive.